§30C Credit Mechanics: What Coastal SFR Investors Need to Know

 The Business-Use Requirement and Personal-Use Limits

-The most common disqualification occurs when investors fail to meet the business-use threshold.
-For properties that serve dual purposes—such as coastal vacation homes rented part-time—the IRS applies a strict test: the property must be rented at fair market value for 14 days or more during the tax year, and personal use cannot exceed the greater of 14 days or 10% of total rental days.
+The most frequent disqualification occurs when an investor fails to satisfy the business-use threshold under IRC §280A(d)(1).
+Properties serving dual purposes (coastal vacation homes rented intermittently, for example) must be rented at fair-market value for at least fourteen days during the taxable year, and personal use cannot exceed the greater of fourteen days or ten percent of total rental days.

 Placed-in-Service Timing and the 2027 Cliff